 A few years ago I read The Millionaire Next Door (see chapter 1).
 I was fascinated by this book.
 It showed that, in general, the people who act rich are not rich, and the rich usually don’t “act rich.”

-A good measure of wealth is how long could you survive without changing your lifestyle or taking out additional debt if your income was cut off today.
-By that measure, an amazingly high percentage of those people living in your area’s silk stockings district are fakes.
-They are consuming so much of their income that their net worth is a fraction of what it should be had they been responsible.
+A good measure of wealth is this: if your income was cut off, how long could you survive without changing your lifestyle or taking out additional debt?
+By that measure, an amazingly high percentage of those living in your area’s silk stockings district are fakes.
+They are consuming so much of their income that their net worth is a fraction of what you might imagine.